Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 The media were also courted.
 For many years, selected journalists had their travelling expenses paid by the club to encourage them to report on the tournament.

 Bobby Jones came out of competitive retirement to give a story for the media for that first tournament and continued in a ceremonial playing role until 1948.
 Newspaper reports focused as much on how Jones was doing – he finished 13th in the 60-man field, ten shots behind – as to who was leading it.
 Shades of how some events with TIger Woods in them would later be reported.

 The following year, the council delayed a decision on funding the tournament.
-Its staging was announced only three months before once funding had been agreed.
+Its staging was announced only three months before the event, once funding had been agreed.
 But this was the last time public money was provided.
 There simply wasn’t the return on the investment and the club’s secrecy as to how it spent this public money also rankled.

 Even fewer people came in 1938.
 Rather than grow a spectator base, the club seemed to be shrinking it.
 Without either public money or much revenue from ticket sales, the tournament’s future looked bleak.